Take extra caution in patients with the following medical conditions:

 Inform your physician about the drugs you take, including over-the-counter medications, prescribed drugs, supplements and vitamins.

 This is not a complete list of drug interactions.
 Approach your physician or pharmacist for more details.

-The effects of certain medications can change if you consume different medications or herbal products simultaneously.
+The effects of certain medications can change if you simultaneously consume different medications or herbal products.
 This can build your risk for side effects or may cause your drugs not to work effectively.
-These interactions are possible, yet don’t generally happen.
+These interactions are conceivable yet don’t generally happen.
 Your physician or pharmacist can prevent or oversee interactions by changing how you utilize your prescriptions or by close checking.

-While utilizing this drug, don’t start, stop, or change the dose of other medicines you are using without your physician’s advice.
+While utilizing this drug, don’t start, stop, or change the dose of other medicines you use without your physician’s advice.